NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/deploy/policy-migration.md

 layout: learning-unit
 ---

-Learn about different ways to migrate policies from a third-party DNS filtering service to Cloudflare Zero Trust.
+Learn about different ways to migrate policies from a third-party DNS filtering service to Khulnasoft Zero Trust.

 ## UI